 If you’re starting to use FreeAgent mid-way through your financial year, you may also have entries for the year to date for your profit and loss accounts, such as income the business has earned since the beginning of this financial year.

 Your accountant should be able to supply you with a trial balance (a list of all the balances in your accounts) as at your FreeAgent start date and will be able to advise which entries you need to record in FreeAgent.
-Unfortunately we can’t help you with this as we’re not authorised by HMRC to provide accounting advice.
+Unfortunately the FreeAgent support team can’t help you with this, as we’re not authorised by HMRC to provide accounting advice.